 Generally speaking, conventional mouthwash really isn’t that good for you because it can dry out your mouth and skin, as well as kill off good bacteria.
 It can even cause your breath to smell bad and some mouthwashes may lead to mouth ulcers and your risk of oral cancer may increase.
 If you want to avoid the potential negative effects of conventional mouthwash, then you should use an all-natural one or create one via a DIY mixture.

-Generally speaking, if you don’t decide to use an all-natural mouthwash, then make sure you choose one that doesn’t contain high amounts of harsh ingredients.
+Of course, if you don’t decide to use an all-natural mouthwash, then make sure you choose one that doesn’t contain high amounts of harsh ingredients.
 Use the mouthwash in moderation, which means maybe just a small amount once per day or twice per day.
 Before you buy any kind of mouthwash, you’ll want to read reviews on it and check the ingredients.

 As you can see, it is all about choosing and using the right kind of mouthwash.
 As long as you choose a high quality mouthwash that doesn’t contain certain ingredients, then you should be fine.
 Make sure to weigh the pros and cons of mouthwash before deciding to use it or not.